LuisACamacho/hm08-qa-us/README.md

 # ------------------------------
 # 1. Open the terminal
 # 2. Go to the project path                       ( Commnad: cd hm08-qa-us )
+# 3.  install dependencies in the project folder   ( Command: npm install   )
+# 4.  set the test URL to wdio.conf.js file        (open file and add server URL to the baseURL: section)
 # 3. Run the WebdriverIO  command                 ( Command: npm run wdio  )